ipfs/specs/naming/pubsub.md

 4. `A` sends `B` a Fetch request for `k`
 5. If Fetch returns a record that supersedes `A`'s current record then `A` updates its record and Publishes it to the network

-Note: PubSub does not guarantee that the a message sent by a peer `A` will be received by a peer `B` and it's possible (e.g. in systems like [gossipsub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub)) that this is true even if `A` and `B` are already connected.
+Note: PubSub does not guarantee that a message sent by a peer `A` will be received by a peer `B` and it's possible (e.g. in systems like [gossipsub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub)) that this is true even if `A` and `B` are already connected.
 Therefore, whenever `A` notices **any** node that has connected to it and subscribed to `t` it should run the Fetch protocol as described above.
 However, developers may have routers